franck-ledoux/franck-ledoux.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+LIHPC, CEA, Université Paris-Saclay.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: franck_ledoux.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p> LiHPC, Teratec</p>
+    <p> 2 Rue de la Piquetterie</p>
+    <p> 91680 Bruyères-le-Châtel</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am member of the [LIHPC](https://www-lihpc.cea.fr/en/index.html) research lab and director of research at CEA, France.
+I work on designing and providing meshing algorithms and software for the purpose of numerical simulations.
+My main research interests are about: quadrilateral and hexahedral mesh generation, mesh adaptation and mesh partitioning.

+In our team, we produce quadrilateral and hexahedral mesh generation for the purpose of hydrodynamics and areodynamics codes.
+In this context, preferred meshes are said **block-structured**.
+It is my main research topic.
+Today, I consider that _frame-field based global parameterizations_, including _Polycube_, are the option to follow.
+As a complement, with researchers of [IBISC](https://www.ibisc.univ-evry.fr/en/), we investigate how to update block structures using reinforcement learning techniques.

+Generating meshes for numerical simulation codes raises the question of getting the "_right_" mesh.
+Trying to answer leads to investigate how to **generate/adapt a mesh considering data provided by the simulation code itself**.
+It means to adapt the mesh to numerical fields and not only to a geometrical shape.

+The last component of my research is **mesh partitioning**.
+It is a key feature for running HPC simulation codes efficiently.
+Our specificity is that we partition meshes and not graphs and we deal both with architecture constraints (MPI process, CPU threads, GPU threads) and code requirements (multi-stages physics, load balancing on the fly).